joshgerdes/jekyll-uno/_drafts/webservices-in-different-languages.md

 APIs are an important part of modern web applications.
-They provide a gateaway for communication between a backend server and a frontend application.
+They provide a gateway for communication between a back end server and a frontend application.
 APIs also provide an integration point for other applications.
 I come from a dotnet background but I am really interested in seeing how APIs work in other languages, so for fun I wrote basic APIs in dotnet core, go and node.

 I built the APIs to cover two different methods